futureswap/liquidation_bot/README.md

 * rinkeby or homestead

 URL
-* If you would like to connect to your own http endpoint, defauly is blank which is infura
+* If you would like to connect to your own http endpoint, defauly is null which is infura

 Blockstart
 * Which Block should the bot start recording trades from

-Private Key
-* private key of account to make trade from
-* make sure account has ether to cover gas
-* do not use this account elsewhere!
-* Best Practice -> This key is not needed after the bot is running so after you run docker-compose up and the bot is working, remove the private key from the .env file

 Re Run Time
 * The time in MS you want to rescan the trades for liquidation
-* 0 would be no re runs
+* null would be no re runs
 * This will not effect scanning after chainlink update

 Gas Price